ShangolMangol/FUSE_Project/README.md

    - Inherit from the abstract base class `AbstractFileHandler`.

 2. **Implement Required Methods:**
-   - At minimum, implement the mapping/splitting function(s) specific to your file type, as well as any other pure virtual methods from `AbstractFileHandler`.
+   - Implement the mapping function specific to your file type, as well as any other virtual methods from `AbstractFileHandler` for advanced usage.
-   - Example skeleton:
+   - Example:
      ```cpp
      // MyFileHandler.h
      #include "AbstractFile.h"